-OGSYL aims to bring together some of the brightest young minds from around the world to participate in its twice-annual summits.
-Students will be assigned to one of four ‘colleges’, which are intended to represent the college system at the University of Oxford itself, and will collaborate on projects and activities that complement their seminars and lectures.
+OGSYL summer summit aims to bring together some of the brightest young minds in Greece and from around the globe to participate in a unique educational experience at Byron College.
+Students will be assigned to one of several ‘streams’ or ‘colleges’, which are intended to represent the college system at the University of Oxford itself.
+During the summit, students will collaborate and compete on projects and activities that complement their seminars and lectures.
 In the unique environment that is created, we hope to inspire and motivate the leaders of tomorrow through their interactions with some of the greatest mentors of today.
 Over the course of our week-long programme, students are invited to apply their intellect to the most salient issues in our society.
 The resulting transformation, from a group of bright, talented individuals into a team of critical thinking analytical problem-solvers, is nothing less than extraordinary.

 During this experience, students will:

 Work in groups to identify solutions to a major global challenge that society faces today.